Massage Therapy, Naturopathy

 SCOPE, LIMITATIONS

-1.Any AQTN member that is made aware of another AQTN member that is not fulfilling their duties or not respecting the code of ethics must report the incident in a timely manner, either by phone, by fax, by mail or by electronic mail.
+1.Any AQTN member that is made aware of another AQTN member that is not fulfilling their duties or not respecting the code of ethics must report the incident in a timely manner, either by phone, fax, mail or electronic mail.

 2.An AQTN member presented with a patient with symptoms or a medical ailment that is outside the scope of the therapist, must make explicitly clear the limitations of their therapies on the person and their illness, and when applicable, refuse to render treatment and recommend the client seek medical attention with a physician or another health professional.